bUnit-dev/bUnit/docs/site/docs/providing-input/root-render-tree.md

 # Controlling the Root Render Tree

-The root render tree, the render tree in which components under test are rendered, can be added to, before components are rendered with bUnit's test context.
-This is mostly useful when a component under test or a component it depends on, must be rendered inside another component, that provides a cascading value to it.
+The root render tree, the render tree in which components under test are rendered, can be added to before components are rendered with bUnit's test context.
+This is mostly useful when a component under test, or a component it depends on, must be rendered inside another component, that provides a cascading value to it.

 For example, when using Blazor’s authentication, it is common to add the `CascadingAuthenticationState` component higher up the render tree, such that it can provide authentication state to those components below it that needs it.
 Adding this through the <xref:Bunit.TestContext.RenderTree> property on the <xref:Bunit.TestContext> type makes it possible to add it once in a shared setup method, and not having to do so in every test method during the call to [`RenderComponent()`](xref:Bunit.TestContext.RenderComponent``1(System.Action{Bunit.ComponentParameterCollectionBuilder{``0}})).